Investors: Omidyar Network, RutaN, Mercy Corps Social Venture Fund, Various Angels

 LAVCA: Suyo is not a typical startup.
 Where has your capital come from to date?

-Matt Alexander: In March 2017, Suyo closed a funding round led by the Omidyar Network, with investments from pan-regional fund Mercy Corps Social Venture Fund and an existing Colombian angel investor.
+Matt Alexander: In March 2017, Suyo closed a funding round led by the Omidyar Network, with investments from Mercy Corps Social Venture Fund and an existing Colombian angel investor.
 In addition to these investors, we have received investment capital, grant funding, and/or prize money from Harvard Innovation Lab, four Latin American angel investors, Echoing Green, Ruta N, Agora Partnerships, and Habitat for Humanity.